UCSD-SASLab/HopfReachability/README.md

-# HopfReachability
+# HopfReachability.jl
-Code for solving Hamilton-Jacobi reachability and optimal control of 2-player differential games (control vs. disturbance) via optimization of the Hopf cost.
+Julia code for solving Hamilton-Jacobi reachability and optimal control of 2-player differential games via optimization of the Hopf cost.
 This method allows for solving the value function in a space-parallelizeable fashion that avoids the curse of dimensionality.

+Note, in comparison with differential inclusions/zonotoping methods ([`ReachabilityAnalysis.jl`](https://github.com/JuliaReach/ReachabilityAnalysis.jl)), which overapproximate all reachable trajectories, Hamilton-Jacobi Reachability is based on assuming a differential game and yields the reachable set for an optimal controller despite any action of the disturbance.
+See [`hj_reachability.py`](https://github.com/StanfordASL/hj_reachability) or [`helperOC.m`](https://github.com/HJReachability/helperOC) for dynamic programming (dimension-sensitive) solutions to this problem.

 ### Associated Publications